Learn More About Effortless Mindfulness

-Nondual mindfulness is also a practice that translates easily into life activities, such as walking, driving, working, and talking to others.
+Effortless Mindfulness is also a practice that translates easily into life activities, such as walking, driving, working, and talking to others.
 Ultimately the hope is to live from open-hearted awareness rather than reserve this form of awareness for meditative interludes.

 Here is a short glimpse practice you can try to get a feel for it.

-Glimpse practices, which are like micro-meditations, are one of the best ways to initially practice and experience nondual mindfulness.
+Glimpse practices, which are like micro-meditations, are one of the best ways to initially practice and experience effortless mindfulness.
 Glimpses allow you to experience a shift in consciousness where you know yourself and your connection to the world differently, accessing a deeper truth and an inner peace.

 I recommend spending at least 10 – 20 minutes per day with glimpse meditations.
 Then try to incorporate those you become familiar with into your day—while washing dishes, talking to a friend, or taking a walk.
 The most effective form of practice is small glimpses, many times over the course of a day.

-With practice you’ll find you can shift your awareness to a more peaceful and loving place in the midst of any activity at any time.
+With practice, you’ll find you can shift your awareness to a more peaceful and loving place in the midst of any activity at any time.
 And over time you’ll find you more naturally live from this expansive, compassionate, and wise consciousness as your default operating system.

-I have seen many people with depression or anxiety helped by nondual mindfulness.
+I have seen many people with depression or anxiety helped by effortless mindfulness.
 I developed a form of psychotherapy called Nondual Mindfulness-Based Therapy (NMBT), which offers a path toward the relief of psychological pain.

 NMBT is an empowering approach because it shows us that our emotions, thoughts, and behaviors are not the sum of who we are.
 We each have a true Self at our core that is capable of embracing, loving, and healing every part of ourselves—even the parts we’re ashamed of.
 Our true Self can bear anything that we typically find unbearable.
-Through the practice of nondual mindfulness, we can access our Self and learn to heal all types of emotional suffering, including shame, depression, and anxiety.
+Through the practice of Effortless Mindfulness, we can access our Self and learn to heal all types of emotional suffering, including shame, depression, and anxiety.

-I believe that that what we call “attention deficit” should be renamed “attention overload.”
+I believe that what we call “attention deficit” should be renamed “attention overload.”
 Human attention is limited in its capacity to maintain directed focus.
 When we try to focus on a singular point from our conceptual minds, the system inevitably becomes distracted and overloaded.

-With nondual mindfulness, you learn to step back from your thinking mind and into a spacious awareness where you can focus from a panoramic view.
+With Effortless Mindfulness, you learn to step back from your thinking mind and into a spacious awareness where you can focus from a panoramic view.
 From this expansive viewpoint your way of knowing is no longer bound by the contents of your consciousness.
 The strain of trying to stay on track dissipates as you discover you are aware not from a single vantage point but from all vantage points simultaneously.